Ket (KET) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ket Historical Price

-According to the latest data gathered on Ket live price page, the current price of Ket is 0.257087USD.
-The circulating supply of Ket(KET) is 1.00B KET , giving it a market capitalization of $257.09M.
+According to the latest data gathered on Ket live price page, the current price of Ket is 0.317803USD.
+The circulating supply of Ket(KET) is 1.00B KET , giving it a market capitalization of $317.81M.

 The Ket Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KET based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.